vserova/book/pages/ch_objmgr.md

 See the [CObjectManager API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCObjectManager.html) for an up-to-date list of all methods.

-<a name="ch-objmgr.om-attrib.html-Scope"></a>
+<a name="ch_objmgr.om_attrib.html_Scope"></a>

 #### Scope

 The Scope class ([CScope](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CScope)) is designed to be a lightweight object, which could be easily created and destroyed.
 Scope may even be created on the stack - as an automatic object.
 Scope is populated with data by adding data loaders or already created Seq-entry's to it.
-[Data loaders](#ch-objmgr.om-attrib.html-Data-loader) can only be added by name, which means it must be registered with the Object Manager beforehand.
+[Data loaders](#ch_objmgr.om_attrib.html_Data_loader) can only be added by name, which means it must be registered with the Object Manager beforehand.
 Once an externally created Seq-entry is added to a Scope, it should not be modified any more.

 The main task of a scope is to cache resolved data references.
 Any resolved data chunk will be locked by the scope through which it was fetched.
 For this reason retrieving a lot of unrelated data through the same scope may consume a lot of memory.
 To clean a scope's cache and release the memory you can use ***ResetHistory*** or just destroy the scope and create a new one. ***Note:*** When a scope is destroyed or cleaned any handles retrieved from the scope become invalid.

-<a name="ch-objmgr.attrib-scope-object-methods"></a>
+<a name="ch_objmgr.attrib_scope_object_methods"></a>

 #### CScope important methods